junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 *What's the matter?
 You don't think you deserve to be saved?*

-Dean will never forget the first time those blue eyes stare at him, looking into his soul.
+Dean will never forget the first time those blue eyes stared at him, looking into his soul.

 "Good things do happen, angel.
 You are the one who told me that, on our first night.
 Remember?"
 His fingers massage Cas's hands, rubbing unconsciously.